FEATURED ONLINE MBA PROGRAMS

 Openings for market research analysts and marketing specialists were projected to grow by an outstanding 43% - good enough to land that job category on Louisiana's Top 25 list of fastest-growing occupations (at #11).

 In some ways, though, Louisiana still has a tough reputation.
 Crime and poverty rates remain high, and kids score poorly on standardized tests, according to Forbes in 2012.
 Low living costs translate to lower wages.
-In 2011, the median annual income for a Louisiana marketing manager was $71,900.
+In 2011, the median annual salary for a Louisiana marketing manager was $71,900.
 For the U.S. overall, it was $116,000, according to the U.S. Bureau of Labor Statistics.

 If advertising agencies are your game, Louisiana has a select few.
 The Graham Group, Trumpet and The Moran Group are some of the largest, each registering $5-6 million in sales volume in 2011.